percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/how_xtrabackup_works.rst

 ownership to ``mysql`` before starting the database server, as they will be owned by the user who created the backup.

-Alternatively, the :option:`xtrabackup --move-back` option may be used to restore a backup.
-This option is similar to :option:`xtrabackup --copy-back` with the only difference that instead of copying files it moves them to their target locations.
+Alternatively, the :option:`--move-back` option may be used to restore a backup.
+This option is similar to :option:`--copy-back` with the only difference that instead of copying files it moves them to their target locations.
 As this option removes backup files, it must be used with caution.
 It is useful in cases when there is not enough free disk space to hold